 - 5 Do any of the following to specify a Version Manager project database: - Enter the path to the root project database directory, or select a recent project database from the drop-down list. - Click the PDB button to browse for a project database. - Click the File Servers button to choose from all project databases on the Version Manager file server, if a file server is defined in Version Manager.
-(If no Version Manager file server is defined, ignore this button.)
+(If no Version Manager file server is defined, ignore this button.) - 6 Enter your Version Manager user name and password, if one is required. - 7 To persist your password across sessions, select the Remember password checkbox, else if a password is required you will have to login at the beginning of each session.

-6 Enter your Version Manager user name and password, if one is required, and click Next.
+8 Click Next.
 The Select Repository Workspace page appears.

-7 Select the Version Manager workspace that you will use for the project, then click Next.
+9 Select the Version Manager workspace that you will use for the project, then click Next.